GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 cadence and how companies can prepare for such updates.</td>
       <td style="vertical-align: top;">Our response remains unchanged from Q2:<br>
 <br>
-As shared in the recent blog post, we expect the taxonomy to evolve over time, and for governance of the taxonomy to eventually transition to an external party representing stakeholders from across the industry.
-We also shared the ramp-up plan in the topics-announce group.</td>
+As shared in the <a href="/blog/topics-enhancements/">recent blog post</a>, we expect the taxonomy to evolve over time, and for governance of the taxonomy to eventually transition to an external party representing stakeholders from across the industry.
+We also shared the ramp-up plan in the <a href="https://groups.google.com/a/chromium.org/g/topics-api-announce/c/iNYk69wKnJs">topics-announce group</a>.</td>
     </tr>
     <tr>
       <td style="vertical-align: top;">Abuse</td>